-1,1147,1189,2516,3962

 • Diagnosed stable heart failure

-We may be able to help with other conditions.
-Please speak to your consultant or a nurse about this if you’d like to know more.
+We may be able to help with other cardiac conditions.
+Please speak to your consultant, nurse or GP about this if you’d like to know more.

 We’re here to help you regain your strength and improve your long-term health following a cardiac event.